openstack-archive/networking-infoblox/doc/source/installation.rst

 Setting EA values to Configure the Integration
 ----------------------------------------------
 You must decide on the configuration you would like to use.
-The details of each option are in the configuration guide; however the most common options that need to be configured are described here.
+For details on the configuration options, please refer to the Infoblox Configuration Guide (configuration_guide.rst).

 The configuration is captured within the various EAs that were created in the previous step.
 In general, these EAs are set on the *grid master* member.
 To do